iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/loading-database.md

----
-description: >-
-  This tutorial explains how to load a machine database in iVP.
-If your IT support did not already.
----

 # Importing Databases

 The 2D and 3D models used in iVP are stored in manufacturer-specific databases that can be used to alter iVPs extend.